fuwei6056/docs/source/index.html.md

 | cid      | string | Optional; ID Client requests unique ID                    |
 | topic    | string | Required；format: matchOrders.$contract_code; contract_code is case-insenstive.Both uppercase and lowercase are supported.e.g.
 "BTC-USDT" |

-> Illustration on detailed data format of orders Notification

 #### Note:
 - The order status of 'post_only' type pushed by ws is ethier '7:canceled' or '3:submitted'.
 - The orders will be pushed when matched by matching engine.